-All CCV students have access to small classes, part-time schedules, online courses, individual advisors, and online tutoring.
-CCV also welcomes all students and we strive to provide equal access to college courses for students with disabilities.
-If you need accommodations because of a disability that impacts your learning, it is your responsibility to take at least one of the steps below.
-It is recommended that you do this as soon as possible to allow for planning and preparation.
+CCV welcomes all students and strives to provide equal access to college courses for students with disabilities.
+If you need accommodations because of a disability that impacts your learning, it is your responsibility to take at least one of these steps:

 • Answer “yes” to the disability question on your CCV application.